gemFromJa/realtime-chat-ui/README.md

-A trivial App Built with NextJs to showcase RealTime messaging with automatic image translation
+A trivial App Built with NextJs to showcase RealTime messaging (using websockets) with automatic language translation

 ### TODO: